 Based on these criteria, the potential for each facility to discharge pollutants to the waters of the state will be rated high, medium, or low.
 For low priority facilities where no assessment factors are present, catch basin cleaning and street sweeping will be performed as indicated in the applicable procedures for these activities.
 For medium priority facilities, appropriate BMPs are considered based on the assessment factors present to prevent or minimize the potential for pollutants from entering surface waters of the state.
-High priority facilities have specific procedures that are included in this document.
+High priority facilities have specific procedures that are included in Appendix H of the Stormwater Management Plan (SWMP).

-SECTION C - UPDATES AND PRIORITY REVISION
+SECTION C- UPDATES AND PRIORITY REVISION

-This inventory will be updated within 120 days as facilities and structural stormwater controls are added, removed, or no longer owned or operated by the applicant.
+This inventory will be updated within 120 days as facilities and structural stormwater controls are added, removed, or no longer owner or operated by the applicant.
 Priority level assessments will be revised within 120 days of discharging stormwater at a new facility, or when the storage of materials, equipment, or vehicles changes at a facility.